 ON THIS PAGE

-Good-luck peanuts made their first appearance at the Jet Propulusion Laboratory's Space Flight Operations Facility in 1964 during the Ranger 7 mission.
+Good-luck peanuts made their first appearance at the Space Flight Operations Facility at NASA's Jet Propulsion Laboratory's in 1964 during the Ranger 7 mission.
 JPL had six failures prior to this effort, so the pressure was on to succeed.
 The Ranger 7 launch day arrived and with it came the peanuts.

 I thought passing out peanuts might take some of the edge off the anxiety in the mission operations room.
 The rest is history.